-- 1. Discuss the information in the Historical Background. - 2.
-Hand out Summary Organizer #2: Paul Revere's Letter to Jeremy Belknap, ca. 1798.
-Make certain that students understand the purpose of the ellipsis points and that they are reading selected excerpts of the full text. - 3.
-Share read the excerpts from the letter with the students as described in Lesson 1. - 4.
-Students will look at the chunks of text from the letter and determine which words or phrases are the most important.
-They will copy those words and phrases into the box on the right side of the table.
-After they have determined what is most important, they will summarize the text in their own words. - 5.
-Students can brainstorm as partners or in small groups but must fill in their own organizer to complete the assignment. - 6.
+- Hand out Summary Organizer 2 with excerpts from Paul Revere's Letter to Jeremy Belknap, ca. 1798.
+Make certain that students understand the purpose of the ellipsis points and that they are reading selected excerpts of the full text. - 2.
+Share read the excerpts from the letter with the students as described in Lesson 1. - 3.
+Students will look at the selected passages from the letter and determine which words or phrases are the most important.
+They will copy those words and phrases in the right column.
+After they have determined what is most important, they will summarize the text in their own words. - 4.
+Students can brainstorm as partners or in small groups but must fill in their own organizer to complete the assignment. - 5.
 Class discussion: Have groups or individual students share their summaries and compare them with other summaries.